PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

-In the current block, the creative brief will span the whole block (**7 weeks**) and will focus on key compentencies of a role unique to the data science and AI industry- **the analytics translator**.
+In the current block, the creative brief will span the whole block (**7 weeks**) and will focus on key compentencies of a role unique to the data science and AI industry- **the digital transformation expert**.
-This role encompasses several skills such as communication, research, analysis, and to a large extent, decision making.
+This role encompasses several skills such as communication, research, change management, and to a large extent, decision making.

 Here are some articles that describe the role in a bit more detail: